dfalzate/ChatSocketIO/README.md

 # Chat using socket.io

-This is a little example of socket.io functionallity
+This is a little example of socket.io functionality

 [socket.io](https://socket.io/)